lukelbd/ncparallel/README.md

 ## Straightforward computation

-Below are performance metrics for a simpler script that calculates eddy fluxes of heat and angular momentum for the same dataset.
+Below are performance metrics for eddy heat and momentum flux calculations with the same dataset used above.
 This time, the optimal performance was reached with only 4 latitude chunks.
-While `ncparallel` did improve performance, the improvement was much more marginal, and increasing the number of chunks yielded even worse performance than the performance without `ncparallel`.
+While `ncparallel` did improve performance, the improvement was marginal, and increasing the number of chunks yielded even worse performance than the performance without `ncparallel`.

-This emphasizes that `ncparallel` should be used only with careful consideration of the task at hand.
+This test emphasizes the fact that `ncparallel` should be used only with careful consideration of the system architecture and the task at hand.

 ```sh
 Sample file: ../test.nc